-Writing Python comments
+Writing Comments in Python

 For single line comments, you may use the # (hash character) in the Python programs.
-For multi-line comments, use the triple quoted strings.
-Both of these ways are explained below with examples.

 Python Single line comment example code